We believe that outstanding care starts with outstanding people.

 • Oversee a comprehensive portfolio of multiple projects aligned with Runnymede’s strategic vision and priorities through managing the intake, progression, and evaluation of projects.

-• Develop, manage, and maintain an Integrated Program Plan to support the activation of the PTSI Centre of Excellence, while engaging key functional leaders (Finance, Capital/Construction, Clinical, Technology, Communications, HR, etc.,).
+• Develop and maintain an Integrated Program Plan for the PTSI Centre of Excellence, engaging functional leaders.

-• Identify and manage project portfolio risks and issues and develop/implement mitigation strategies.
+• Identify and manage project portfolio risks and issues that may impact successful delivery, and develop and implement mitigation strategies.

-• Lead the development of detailed plans for respective projects addressing scope, objectives, budgets, timelines, milestones, resource requirements, and key performance metrics.
+• Develop detailed plans addressing scope, budgets, timelines, resources and metrics.

-• Identify key project stakeholders (internal Runnymede functional leaders/external parties) and facilitate effective communication to ensure engagement throughout project lifecycles.
+• Identify project stakeholders and ensure effective communication throughout project lifecycles.

-• Develop clear intake/prioritization process for projects, with alignment on ownership and accountabilities.
+• Develop a clear intake and prioritization process for projects across Runnymede, with alignment on ownership and accountabilities.

-• Implement and maintain robust project governance structures and processes (e.g. routine project team/portfolio meeting cadences, checkpoints [project gating], etc.).
+• Implement and maintain robust project governance structures and processes (e.g. routine project team/portfolio meeting cadences, checkpoints [project gating], etc.) per leading practices and organizational policies, to ensure effective decision-making, accountability, and coordination across stakeholders.

 The successful candidate will have the following qualifications/experience:

-• Bachelor’s degree in Business Admin, Healthcare Admin, Project Management, or equivalent (post-graduate degree preferred).
+• Bachelor’s degree in Business or Healthcare Administration, Project Management, or equivalent (post-graduate degree preferred).

 • A Project Management Professional (PMP) certification is preferred.

-• Minimum 5-8 years of progressive experience in portfolio and/or project management with at least 3 years in a healthcare setting.
+• Minimum 5-8 years of progressive experience in portfolio and/or project management overseeing and executing on strategic and operational projects, and leading organization change management initiatives with at least 3 years in a healthcare setting.

-• Experience managing complex projects, preferably in mental-health rehabilitation, hospital, and/or healthcare environment.
+• Experience managing complex projects (within mental-health rehabilitation hospital, or healthcare environment preferred)

-• Proficient computer skills in Microsoft Office Suite, database management, query tools, and project management software/tools.
+• Proficient computer skills in Microsoft Office Suite, database management, query/project management software/tools.

 • Exceptional project/portfolio planning skills including the development of detailed plans establishing scope, budgets, objectives, timelines, milestones, dependencies, metrics, and resource requirements.